niplav/site/life_advice.md

 		Melatonin](./reports.html#Melatonin), which pretty much
 		solved my problem
 	* Example: I had trouble biting my nails, so I started [cutting them regularly](./reports.html#Mostly-topping-to-Bite-My-Nails), which also pretty much solved my problem
 	* Example: I used to have a problem with getting distracted by the internet during hours when I wanted to be working.
-I went to a place without internet, which made working easier.
+I moved to a place without internet, which made working easier.
 11. The benefits of small amounts of meditation are probably overstated, while the benefits of large amounts of meditation (north of 1 hour a day) are probably heavily